Upcoming events

 SRC Festival of Social Sciences: 18 October – 8 November, 2025

 As part of the Economic and Social Research Council’s (ESRC) Impact Acceleration Award (IAA), the University of Liverpool participated in the UK-wide Festival of Social Science (FoSS) to engage and connect the public with social, economic and behavioural science research through a series of events from 19 October – 9 November, 2024.
-Read more about last years’ events here.
+Read more about previous years’ events here.

-The University’s FoSS Planning Team look forward to hearing from anyone that has an idea to run their own event or activity.
+The University’s FoSS Planning Team welcome hearing from anyone that has an idea to run their own event or activity.
 These events must take place within the festival time period but may take place anywhere e.g. off campus or online.
-They can be based on any topic relating to the economic and social science remit but we particularly welcome proposals that fit this year’s festival theme ‘ Our Working Lives’.
-For more information, please check out our funding page.

 Toddler Science Club.